pubky/pkarr/README.md

 **with least work**

 Pkarr doesn't need to bootstrap anything or invent anything, instead using 15 years old battle tested Distributed Hash Table with millions of nodes, and good old web servers.

-## Roadmap

-1. [x] Implement a web DHT relay.
-2. [x] Implement client-side tools for making queries and validating responses.
-3. [x] Implement a web app to represent the UX and DX of client side.
-4. [x] ClI - publish and resolve resource records.
-5. [x] Add optional caching and republishing of records on GET requests.
-6. [x] Implement a standalone republisher and test keeping 100s of thousands of records alive.
-7. [x] Reimplement everything in Rust once the JS implementation is tested with some scale.
-8. [ ] Add the DNS over HTTPS features and documentations for adding Pkarr relays in OS and browser's configurations. **<< we ar here**

 ## FAQ